JingWang-RU/JingWang-RU.github.io/_news/announcement_1.md

 inline: true
 ---

-Start the position at Amazon Forecasting team.
+Start the new position at Amazon Forecasting team.